Ego Strength Assessment Tool for Psychedelic Preparation

 Purpose & Meaning

-· - What gives your life direction or purpose right now?
+What provides direction or purpose in your life right now?

 Self-Reflection & Insight

-· - How do you reflect on past experiences—especially painful or confusing ones?
+How do you reflect on past painful or confusing experiences?

-· - What have you learned about yourself in the last few years?
+What insights have you gained about yourself in recent years?

 Gratitude & Emotional Resourcefulness

-· - What are you grateful for, even amidst struggle?
+What are you grateful for, even in struggles?

-· - Can you recall a moment where expressing gratitude shifted your emotional state?
+Can you think of a time when expressing gratitude changed your emotional state?

 Sense of Achievement & Integration

-· - How do you celebrate your growth and recognize your progress?
+How do you acknowledge your growth and progress?

-Look for themes of resilience, self-awareness, support systems, and grounded expectations.
+Look for themes of resilience, self-awareness, support systems, and realistic expectations.

-After reviewing the client's responses, rate each domain on a scale from 1 to 5:
+Once you review the client’s responses, rate each domain from 1 to 5:

 Total possible score: 50